 Older Adults and High-Risk Patients

-Although coronavirus (COVID-19) is new, experts know that older adults and those with underlying medical conditions are being more severely affected.
+Older adults and those with underlying medical conditions are being more severely affected by COVID-19.
 According to the Centers for Disease Control and Prevention (CDC), those who are at greater risk of becoming seriously ill include:

 - Older adults